 3. Dietary supplements

-One dietary supplement that separates itself from others is Seynani's Sugar Blocker.
+One dietary supplement that separates itself from others is Seynani's Sweet Zap Sugar Blocker.
 It’s a spray, used as a training tool to help re-train your brain to break sugar addiction.
 It’s simple to use and easy to carry wherever you go.
-Seynani's Sugar Blocker is made of all natural ingredients, nothing artificial in here.
-Watch how Caitlyn used Seynani's Sugar Blocker and how it changed her life.
+Seynani's Sweet Zap Sugar Blocker is made of all natural ingredients, nothing artificial in here.